TateTheBait/WrenchJobRentals-ND_Core/README.md

-This is a script that takes away the need for dealerships at your Police bases in ND_Core.
+This is a script that takes away the need for dealerships at your Jobs in ND_Core.

 This Mainly prevents flooding databases/garages with cars and keeps everything clean.